Knowledge base

 .se

-are managed by Internetstiftelsen i Sverige (IIS), the official body governing domain names in Sweden. - They were introduced in 1986 and it was during the 2000s that they experienced a wave of popularity because its suffix could be used for words like "clo.se", "sen.se", etc.
+domains are managed by Internetstiftelsen i Sverige (IIS), the official organization that governs domain names in Sweden. - They were introduced in 1986 and it was during the 2000s that they gained popularity because their suffix could be used for words like "clo.se", "sen.se", etc.

-- However, a Swedish court rejected the request of the artist Prince who claimed the domain prince.se and which was registered for local use (sale of jams, related to the Swedish word prins).
+- However, a Swedish court rejected the claim of the artist Prince who was seeking the domain prince.se, which was registered for local use (sale of jams, related to the Swedish word prins prins).

-, the procedure defined by the ISI involves completing a specific form.
+domain, the procedure defined by the IIS requires completing a specific form.

-- For Swedish citizens: enter the social security number (Personalname),
+- For Swedish citizens: enter the social security number (Personnummer),

 800101-1234